 Microwave your milk chips (in a microwave-safe bowl!) until they are smooth.
 I put mine in for a minute on high, then stirred until it was creamy.
 Microwave power varies, so you'll want to check yours after 30 seconds or so.
 You don't want to burn the chocolate.
 No one wants to eat that.

 Pour the chocolate into a foil-lined 8x8 baking pan.
-You can smooth it around with the back of a spoon to make sure it's even all around.
-But don't worry about how the top looks.
+You can smooth it around with the back of a spoon or an icing spatula to make sure it's even all around.
+But don't worry about how the top of this looks.
 No one will ever see it.

 Put it in the fridge to chill, at least ten minutes, until the chocolate is pretty solid.